Generic Name: timolol (TIM-oh-lol)

 - you have severe chronic obstructive pulmonary disease (COPD) or a history of asthma

-- you have moderate to severe heart block, heart failure, or an unusually slow heartbeat
+- you have heart block, heart failure, or an unusually slow heartbeat

 - you are in shock caused by severe heart problems